nordic-institute/harmony-common/TRADEMARK.md

    untruthful advertising, false/misleading promotional materials, etc.).
 3. The following are two common types of fair use:
     1. When you are specifically referring to NIIS products, for example, Harmony eDelivery Access® Access Point software is used in company XYZ for data exchange.
-Harmony eDelivery Access® is a registered trademark of the Estonian Information System Authority.
+Harmony eDelivery Access® is a registered trademark of NIIS.
     2. When you indicate that a NIIS product is compatible with another product, for example, XYZ product is compatible with Harmony eDelivery Access® Access Point software.
-Harmony eDelivery Access® is a registered trademark of the Estonian Information System Authority.
+Harmony eDelivery Access® is a registered trademark of NIIS.
     3. You should emphasize your product name so that it is perceived as an application, developed with, compatible with, or running on a NIIS solution.
     4. You should use the trademarks in a form that distinguishes them from the text around them, such as by